bia-kono/bia-kono/README.md

 ---

 >🌐 Hey there!
 So happy to see you here 💜.
-I’m Bianca, borned in São Paulo — yep, the famous “land of drizzle” ☔.
-I’m 30 and right in the middle of switching careers into the Tech world!
+I’m Bianca, borned in São Paulo — yep, the famous “land of drizzle” ☔ and right in the middle of switching careers into the Tech world!
 I’ve got a tech degree in Accounting and now I’m diving into Systems Analysis and Development.
 This space is where I drop everything I’ve been learning — shared with care and good vibes ✨ I come from a sales background, but lately I’ve been all about data, backend, and databases.